dmwm/CMSKubernetes/README.md

 # at later time the cluster can be deleted as following
 openstack coe cluster delete vkcluster

+# to deal with different project-name namespace we need to use the following commands
+# here "CMS Webtools Mig" is our project-name namespace
+# k8s is a name of a cluster we create and delete
+openstack --os-project-name "CMS Webtools Mig" coe cluster list openstack --os-project-name "CMS Webtools Mig" coe cluster create k8s --keypair cloud --cluster-template kubernetes-preview openstack --os-project-name "CMS Webtools Mig" coe cluster delete k8s
 ```

 Here, we first list existing clusters, then existing template kubernetes and finally created